 Our students, with the guidance and support of an exemplary faculty and staff, have earned numerous academic awards, participated in service activities during and beyond school hours, enjoyed a variety of fine arts opportunities, and have grown in their friendships to one another and God.

-After five years, my bottom line goal remains very much the same as it was when I first began – that each child will learn and experience success as a student in a faith-based, learning environment.
+After seven years, my bottom line goal remains very much the same as it was when I first began – that each child will learn and experience success as a student in a faith-based, learning environment.
 On this point I am adamant!
 Fortunately, I am supported in my goal by a very dedicated and qualified faculty, by parents who truly care about their children’s educational community, and, most importantly, by students who love learning in the safety and comfort of the St. Margaret of Scotland learning enrivonment.

 I hope you, the reader of this page, will continue to browse our website, get to know us online and, perhaps even, stop by to meet us in person.
 But, fair warning, I am passionate about our school community – I might talk your ear off!